a-flyleaf/a-flyleaf.github.io/_posts/2019-04-18-state-of-the-site.md

 Although I made a bulk of recent edits on the 18th, when this post was written, none of them went live.
 But because I made several significant changes at once, the error was vague and unhelpful, and so I force-reset everything to the last working commit.
 Minor update by update, the perpetrator finally made itself clear: incorrect blog date formatting.

 And it only took three days and an absolute mess of commits!
 The master branch commit history is a mess.
 It was even more of a mess before the forced reversion.
-Having said that, everything finally works as it should, hopefully future commits will be less haphazard.
+Having said that, now that everything finally works as it should, future commits should be less haphazard.

 It’s a learning experience.